DIVORCE & FAMILY LAW SOLICITORS IN HENLEY & READING

-No-one goes into a marriage or other relationship contemplating that it won’t last but the reality is that unfortunately, some relationships do come to an end.
+No one goes into a marriage or civil partnership contemplating that it won’t last but the reality is that unfortunately, some relationships do come to an end.
 It often helps if, at the outset of the relationship, the parties have some open discussions and reach a consensus as to what would happen if they separate in the future.

-Deciding whether or not a prenuptial agreement is right for you and your future spouse is a decision you need to make together.
-Every couple’s financial situation is unique, and you should both talk frankly about your current circumstances, and how they may change following your marriage.
+Deciding whether or not a pre-nuptial agreement is right for you and your future spouse is a decision you need to make together.
+Every couple’s financial situation is unique, and you should both talk frankly about your current circumstances, and how they may change following your marriage/ civil partnership.